Official: Shooter said he hated work years before killing 9 - News Break

 “He could dwell on things,” she said.
 The two were married for about 10 years until a 2005 divorce filing, and she had not been in touch with Cassidy for about 13 years, Nelms said.

-The three handguns he had appear to be legal, sheriff’s officials said.
-Authorities do not yet know how he obtained them.

 He also had 11 high-capacity magazines, each with 12 rounds.
 In California, it is illegal to buy magazines that hold more than 10 rounds.
-However, if Cassidy had obtained them before Jan.
-1, 2000, he would be allowed to have them unless he was otherwise prohibited from possessing firearms.
+However, if Cassidy obtained them before Jan.
+1, 2000, he would have been allowed to have them unless he was otherwise prohibited from possessing firearms.

 The sheriff said authorities found explosives at the gunman’s home, where investigators believe he had set a timer or slow-burn device so that a fire would occur at the same time as the shooting.
 Flames were reported minutes after the first 911 calls came in from the rail facility.